-4. What does successful transition from school look like?
+1. What does a successful transition from school look like for youth with disabilities?

-DDSN believes and research shows that young adults who have employment while they are in school are much more successful.
-DDSN encourages you and your school to work with South Carolina Vocational Rehabilitation Department (SCVRD) to gain job readiness skills and opportunities for community based paid work before graduation.
+DDSN believes, and research shows that young adults who have employment while they are in school are much more successful.
+DDSN encourages you and your school to work with the South Carolina Vocational Rehabilitation Department (SCVRD) to gain job readiness skills and opportunities for community-based paid work before graduation.
 DDSN can provide long-term job supports to maintain their job after high school.
 Your Case Manager from DDSN can work with your SCVRD Counselor to assist you with this process.

 Have you heard the buzz about Employment First at DDSN?

 - Employment First Flyer for Young Adults (PDF)

 - Employment First Flyer for Parents, Educators, and VR Counselors (PDF)

 2. How can I find out if I am already with DDSN or who my case manager is?